 Our Paranormal Investigation

 After our tour around this amazing piece of history, it was time to begin our search for the Charleville Castle ghosts.
 Kag and I thought we would start the investigation together and invited Sam to join us.
 We started the investigation, but in the beginning, we were unable to film.
 It was a shame as when we tried to connect with Harriet, the Rempod appeared to be answering questions.
-We were sitting chatting and at one point we told Harriot that we also had a little boy in one of our own venues called Sydney and gave his age of 3.
+We were sitting chatting, and at one point, we told Harriet that we also had a little boy in one of our own venues called Sydney and gave his age of 3.
 In response, the Rempod (a device that sets up its own field and triggers if broken) blipped 3 times.
 We asked if they could count and if they could do it just once more to show us they could, and it responded as requested.
-So, as promised we left a flashing cat ball behind for Harriot to play with.
-We were told later by Sam, that the girls who worked there watched the ball rolling down the stairs on one occasion and even had it thrown at them.
-On checking it, the battery was flat so maybe they were being told that Harriot missed the flashy lights!
+So, as promised, we left a flashing cat ball behind for Harriot to play with.
+We were told later by Samantha that the girls who worked there watched the ball rolling down the stairs on one occasion and even had it thrown at them.
+On checking it, the battery was flat, so maybe they were being told that Harriot had missed the flashy lights!

 Watch the Video on the Paranormal Investigation Below